HumanSignal/label-studio/docs/source/guide/setup_project.md

 2. Click **Annotation Settings**.
 3. Under **Distribute Labeling Tasks**, select one of the following:
     - Auto, the default option, to distribute tasks automatically to annotators.
-    - Manual, to show tasks only to assigned annotators.
-Choose this option if you require more than one annotation per task.
+    - Manual, to show tasks to assigned annotators first, then automatically distribute unassigned tasks.

 Your changes save automatically.